False Vacuum Decay across the Quantum-to-Thermal Crossover: A Comparison of Real-Time Observables

+whose length exceeds $L_c$ and whose persistence time exceeds $\tau_{\rm hold}$.
+In this way, transient short-lived excursions above the threshold are not counted as genuine decay events.
+The corresponding indicator functional is denoted schematically by $\Theta^{\rm clus}_{FV}\big[\phi_t^{(i)}\big]$: $\Theta^{\rm clus}_{FV}=1$ if no such persistent supercritical cluster has appeared up to time $t$, and $\Theta^{\rm clus}_{FV}=0$ otherwise.
+Eq.~(\ref{num_pfv_new}) then gives the associated false-vacuum survival probability $P_{\rm surv}(t)$.
+A related but not identical local box criterion has been discussed in Ref.~\cite{PhysRevD.109.023502}, where the local box-averaged field is used primarily to avoid double counting the same nucleation seed.
+Our purpose here is different: we use connected supercritical clusters in order to characterize decay in a regime where both single bubble and multi bubble events can contribute.

+In a complementary analysis, we additionally implement an independent observable derived from the false vacuum fraction at each time step — an approach well established in prior studies of first-order phase transition dynamics~\cite{PhysRevLett.132.241601,PhysRevE.71.011908,TOMELLINI2022126748}.
+Unlike the sample-level survival observables from the global and connected-cluster criteria, this observable is preferentially sensitive to the full post-nucleation bubble growth and expansion dynamics, providing a complementary cross-check of the decay dynamics.
+Specifically, for each coarse-grained sample, we define the false vacuum spatial fraction as:

+namely the fraction of space that lies on the false vacuum side of the threshold.
+Averaging over the ensemble yields:

-We conducted the simulation in the 1+1 dimensional case and adopted the natural unit system $\hbar = c = 1$.
-The generalization from one to higher dimensions is straightforward.
-Unlike the analog potentials proposed to simulate vacuum decay in cold atom experiments~\cite{Braden:2017add,Billam:2020xna,Billam:2018pvp,Billam:2021qwt}, here we consider a scalar potential that is conventionally used to study gravitational waves from vacuum first-order phase transitions in the early Universe~\cite{Cutting:2018tjt,Cutting:2020nla,Bian:2025twi}.
-To simplify numerical computation, we perform a dimensionless rescaling: $\phi_s = \phi/f^{\star}$, $t_s = \omega^{\star} t$, and $x_s = \omega^{\star} x$, where the subscript “s” indicates simulation variables.
-This rescaling allows for more convenient numerical calculations.
-The Lagrangian density is
+{\it Numerical simulation.---} Unlike the analog potentials proposed to simulate vacuum decay in cold atom experiments~\cite{Braden:2017add,Billam:2020xna,Billam:2018pvp,Billam:2021qwt}, here we consider a scalar potential that is conventionally used to study gravitational waves from first-order phase transitions in the early Universe~\cite{Cutting:2018tjt,Cutting:2020nla,Bian:2025twi}.
+All real-time FVD lattice simulations are performed on a (1+1)D lattice in natural units.
+We adopt a dimensionless rescaling scheme to simplify numerical implementation: $\tilde{t} = m t$, $\tilde{x} = mx$ and $\tilde{T}=T/m$, $\tilde{\phi} = \phi/\phi_0$, $\tilde{\Pi}=\frac{\Pi}{m\phi_0}$, where the scalar field is dimensionless, and we fix the scaling factor $\phi_0=1$ for simplicity.
+This rescaling fully eliminates all dimensionful parameters from the equations of motion, significantly improving the stability and efficiency of our lattice simulations.
+The Lagrangian density reads: